Overview

 - The Global CCCM Cluster develops tools, provides field support through remote guidance and rapid response mechanisms, capacity development through training and e-learning, and coordinates policy development to guide national CCCM clusters.
 To fulfil this task, UNHCR and IOM, which co-lead the Global CCCM Cluster, work closely together to develop common approaches for broader CCCM responses and design specific tools and methodologies to address specific subtleties that arise in natural disasters and complex emergencies.
 The Global CCCM Cluster also works closely with other global clusters and the United Nations Office for the Coordination of Humanitarian Affairs (OCHA).
 It also supports cross-cutting initiatives of the Inter-Agency Standing Committee (IASC), including its work on accountability to affected populations (AAP) and communicating with communities (CwC).

-- At national and sub national levels, CCCM clusters develop an overarching strategy to provide a harmonized, efficient and effective humanitarian response to displaced persons and communities.
+- At national and sub national levels, CCCM clusters develop an overarching strategy to provide a harmonized, efficient and effective humanitarian response to displaced persons and communities, sharing capacities with local stakeholders.
 Central to this is a strong information management and monitoring system that ensures similar approaches are adopted.
 Identifying relative gaps and duplications in service delivery and protection within specific camps and regions must be coupled with a strong advocacy role to ensure that other clusters and stakeholders provide the most efficient, equitable and logical humanitarian response across all camps and communal settings outside of camps.

 - The CCCM cluster is unique in that it has an additional level of coordination and engagement – the communal area/camp (or CM) level.
-This is the level of the CCCM cluster's operational engagement, and involves coordinating service provision, monitoring, governance and engagement within a single (or small grouping) of camp/communal setting.
+This is the level of the CCCM cluster's operational engagement, and involves coordinating service provision, monitoring, governance and engagement within a single (or small grouping) of camp/communal setting and local stakeholders.
 Several Camp Management specific activities also need to be accounted for and are described in depth in the Camp Management Toolkit (2015).

 Check list for a CCCM cluster at country level based on IASC core cluster coordination functions: